The Show Must Go On (ER): Plot synopsis

 Unable to reach Dr. Kovač by pager, they send a student over to fetch him.
 The party immediately evaporates, as everyone runs back to the ER to help the victims of the porch collapse.
 A surprised Carter returns from the restroom to empty tables.
 They spend some time watching a slideshow of his time at County.
 The presentation features past ER doctors, including Dr. Doug Ross (George Clooney), Dr. Mark Greene (Anthony Edwards), and Dr. Peter Benton (Eriq La Salle).
 Eventually Dr. Susan Lewis brings Carter back to the ER.

 Carter treats one last patient before leaving County General.
 He is surprised to learn that he delivered the young girl with the broken wrist 11 years ago in Season 1.

 Before he leaves he stops by to see Ray, Neela and Abby and shares the letter he wrote to himself as an intern under Dr. Greene, that had sat in his locker until this point.
 As Carter is leaving the hospital for the last time, Dr. Greene and Dr. Benton (his primary mentors) and Nurse Carol Hathaway are heard in voice-overs.
 Outside, he finds a fatigued and partially sober Morris crouching outside.
-Carter repeats the advice that was given to Dr. Greene by Dr. Morgenstern to the new chief resident: "You set the tone."
+Carter repeats to the new chief resident the advice that was given to him by Dr. Greene and to Dr. Greene by Dr. Morgenstern: "You set the tone."